 (b) otherwise — at the earliest practicable opportunity.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(5) Nothing in this regulation affects any duty or responsibility of the instrument holder, under the Act, in relation to a petroleum activity carried out under the instrument.
+(5) Nothing in this regulation affects any duty or responsibility of the instrument holder, under the Act, in relation to an activity carried out under the instrument.

+[Regulation 37 amended: SL 2026/82 r.
+92 and 93.]

 38. Operator to give details

-(1) The operator of a petroleum activity must, within 7 days after —
+(1) The operator of an activity must, within 7 days after —

-(a) the appointment of an agent of the operator in relation to the environmental management of the petroleum activity — give the Minister written notice of the appointment and of the contact details of the agent; or
+(a) the appointment of an agent of the operator in relation to the environmental management of the activity — give the Minister written notice of the appointment and of the contact details of the agent; or

-(b) any change of agent of the operator in relation to the environmental management of the petroleum activity — give the Minister written notice of the change and of the contact details of the new agent; or
+(b) any change of agent of the operator in relation to the environmental management of the activity — give the Minister written notice of the change and of the contact details of the new agent; or

 (c) any change of contact details (where there is no change of identity) of the operator or the operator’s agent — give the Minister written notice of the new contact details.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 (2) It is a defence to a prosecution for an offence against subregulation (1) if the operator has a reasonable excuse.

-(3) The operator of a petroleum activity must include, in any submission to the Minister under Part 2 or 3, the contact details of the operator or the operator’s agent.
+(3) The operator of an activity must include, in any submission to the Minister under Part 2 or 3, the contact details of the operator or the operator’s agent.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(4) The operator of a petroleum activity, at all times after the petroleum activity has commenced, must maintain —
+(4) The operator of an activity, at all times after the activity has commenced, must maintain —

-(a) an address of the operator for communications on matters relating to the environmental management of the petroleum activity; and
+(a) an address of the operator for communications on matters relating to the environmental management of the activity; and

 (b) a facsimile number, or email address, within Australia at which a request for records may be made under regulation 32.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(5) The operator of a petroleum activity, at all times after the petroleum activity has commenced, must ensure that the Minister has notice of —
+(5) The operator of an activity, at all times after the activity has commenced, must ensure that the Minister has notice of —

 (a) the address maintained by the operator under subregulation (4)(a); and